 Staying at our projects in The Gambia is definitely something for the adventurous volunteers.
 There is no luxury of any kind, or at least not the luxury that you are used to.
 However, this does give you the opportunity to empathize with everyday life.
 You will stay in a room at the school, the school is only 200 meters from the village.

 There is a western toilet 100 meters away from the sleeping place.
-At the end of 2019 there will be a toilet next to the bathroom.

 Only lunch during school days is included.
 The other meals are not included.
 Cooking utensils, gas basins and gas are available.